gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 The current weak classifier is multiclass perceptron, regularized simply by early stopping.
 During the boosting (SAMME), the prediction vote will be ecoded in: 1 for predicted class and -1/(C-1) for other classes.
 One drawback for the multi-class perceptron is that it assume each class is independed to each other including the boosting stage.

-- implement MIRA to regularize the perceptron.
 - implement visualization function
-- implement more intepretable weak classifier: logistic regression, which will be compatible for SAMME.R boosting algorithm
-- implement a stronger classifier as weak classifier: SVM
+- implement non-linear SVM
-- implement the hierarchical classification strategy: A* or not? -> A or not? -> a or not?
+- clean up the depreciated code

 ## Introduction